73rhodes/Sublime-JSLint/README.md

 C:> mkdir JSHint
 C:> cd JSHint

-Unzip the files from the package archive here.
+Unzip the files from the package archive here and rename Sublime-JSLint-master/ to simply JSLint/
 ```

 Usage